Random Acts of Kindness Week 2015

 The whole thing reminded me a lot of childbirth: a huge amount of work, but absolutely worth it in the end.
 If you’re on the fence about whether you’d like to do this at your school in the future, I say yes---just be sure you’ve got lots of assistants.

-Click here to see the handouts I used, or visit this page in my Teachers Pay Teachers store to download them free.
+Visit this page in my Teachers Pay Teachers store to download them free.